rimskyho1/Hand-Gesture-Recognition/README.md

 - Loads "hand_recognition_model.h5"
 - Once the capturing window is active, you can make one of the 10 predefined hand gestures (refer to "List of Hand Gestures.png")
 - Works best if your hand is the only visible part of your body and is centred
-- Press "h" to have it make a multiclass classification prediction using the trained model (can be pressed multiple times to repeatedly make new predictions)
+- Press "p" to have it make a multiclass classification prediction using the trained model (can be pressed multiple times to repeatedly make new predictions)
 - If not accurate, try readjusting your hand around in different angles
 - Press "q" to end the OpenCV process